Diagnostic Molecular Scientist

 Step 3: Earn an Advanced Degree (Optional, Two to Five Years)

 For better opportunities, students should consider getting a master’s degree.
-Earning a PhD also helps students gain access to lucrative opportunities in universities and research labs, as well as top-paying industries such as pharmaceuticals.
+Earning a PhD also helps students access lucrative opportunities in universities and research labs, as well as top-paying industries such as pharmaceuticals.

 Step 4: Become Licensed and/or Certified (One Year or More)